surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 * Renunciation - Actively letting go
 * Non-ill-will - Loving kindness, wanting all beings to be well - even yourself
-* Harmlessness - Thinking and indenting only good things - any harm you do will be returned to you through kamma.
+* Harmlessness - Thinking and implementing only good things - any harm you do will be returned to you through kamma.

 #### Right Speech